amazeeio/docs/local_docker_development/os_x_cachalot/help.md

 ## I don't see any files inside my Drupal Docker container

+Currently only files that are inside of your home folder (something like `/User/yourname` are shared inside the Docker Containers.
+If you connect to the Docker container and there are no files at all, make sure that your Drupal and the docker-compose.yml file are within your home folder.
+If this is not the case, move everything and restart the container via:

+        docker-compose up -d --force

 ## I get an error like `port is already allocated.` during start

 If during the start of Docker containers you see an error like that: